Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
-If you infrequently tidy your windows, you’ll require to clean up the skylight more frequently.
-Plus, installing the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently tidy your windows, you’ll need to clean the skylight more frequently.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Factors.